HsKA-OSGIS-archive/GeoViz/README.md

     <welcome-file>index.php</welcome-file>
   </welcome-file-list>

-3.)
-Uncommend these two extensions in the file "php.ini" in the folder of your php-installation, e.g. in the folder EnterpriseDB-ApachePHP that comes with PostgreSQL: extension=php_pdo_pgsql.dll extension=php_pgsql.dll
+c) Uncommend these two extensions in the file "php.ini" in the folder of your php-installation, e.g. in the folder EnterpriseDB-ApachePHP that comes with PostgreSQL: extension=php_pdo_pgsql.dll extension=php_pgsql.dll